-You can sign up for a thirty-minute Office Hours slot with Practical Scholarship Editors Laila Robbins and Arjun Malik.
-For questions regarding the PSE Office Hours or student scholarship support more generally, please contact Laila (laila.robbins@yale.edu) and Arjun (arjun.malik@yale.edu).
+You can sign up for a thirty-minute Office Hours slot with Empirical Scholarship Editor Ethan Wang.
+To sign up for a slot, or for questions regarding ESE Office Hours and empirical scholarship at YLJ, please contact Ethan directly at ethan.wang.esw43@yale.edu.

-As a reminder, PSEs do not sit on the Committee and do not ordinarily participate in Committee deliberations.
-The Notes & Comments Committee will not know whether or not you met with a PSE prior to submission and attending PSE Office Hours prior to submission will have no bearing on the Committee's deliberations.
+The ESE does not sit on the Committee and does not ordinarily participate in Committee deliberations.
+The Notes & Comments Committee will not know whether or not you met with the ESE prior to submission, and attending ESE Office Hours prior to submission will have no bearing on the Committee's deliberations.
+Given their separation from the Committee, the ESE is a useful resource for students who are still in the writing and revision process.